mirandrom/bourdain-lists/README.md

 # Finding Anthony Bourdain's Lost Li.st's in Common Crawl

 ## Background
 On November 26, HN user gregsadetsky [posted a compilation of "Anthony Bourdain's Lost Li.st's"](https://news.ycombinator.com/item?id=46054879), including a table of those that are still lost.
 A lot of these seem fun and interesting, so I decided to try and find them.
 Just because they aren't on the Internet Archive, doesn't mean they haven't been saved somewhere else.
 It turns out that somewhere else is **Common Crawl**.
+I've downloaded and parsed most of these and included links in the table below.

 <table>
   <thead>